rabbah/wsk-qr/README.md

 How to build and deploy:
   1. `gradle jar`
   2. `wsk package create qr`
-  3. `wsk action create qr/generate build/libs/wsk-qr-1.0.jar --main qr.Generate -a web-export true`
+  3. `wsk action create qr/generate build/libs/wsk-qr-1.0.jar --main qr.Generate --web true`
-  4. `wsk action create qr/ui src/main/js/qr/ui.js -a web-export true`
+  4. `wsk action create qr/ui src/main/js/qr/ui.js --web true`

 That's it.
 You can now try it by accessing the URL for the UI you deployed.
 To help you discover the URL, you can run use the included [helper action](src/main/js/host.js).